atlasunified/atlas-resume-builder/README.md

 ### Example: Tailored Resume

-After running the tailoring process with a job posting for a **Product Manager, Core Product at Anthropic**, the resume is updated to align with the position's requirements:
+Now, we throw in a job posting—let’s say, **Product Manager at Anthropic**—and let the AI work its magic, man.
+What comes out is something that actually looks like it belongs in that job.

 ```json
 {